ncpol3sdpa/ncpol3sdpa/docs/source/examples.rst

 For more information about SOS, see the :doc:`sos` and :doc:`api/SOS` section.

-Example X: CHSH Bell inequality
+Example 4: CHSH Bell inequality
 ----------------------------------------------------------

 This example demonstrates how to express and optimize the **CHSH Bell inequality**